 Introduction

-I've been working as a digital marketer in the B2B investment management industry for over a decade, and believe that marketing teams can do a much better job at helping their firms succeed.
+I’ve been working as a digital marketer in the B2B investment management industry for over a decade, and believe that marketing teams can do a much better job at helping their firms to succeed.

 While their lacklustre performance is at least partly due to some wider issues in the modern office — which mostly boil down to an inability to focus due to smartphones, overflowing inboxes, and back-to-back meetings — there is also a less obvious reason: digital marketing teams haven't adapted their approach (when they have one) to the peculiarities of the B2B investment management industry, and have therefore been repeatedly trying to fit the proverbial square peg into a round hole.